 In addition to the many materials available in the library, several special collections are available and unique to Trinity.
 The Ed Vander Weele Curriculum Center & Alexander DeJong Center for Special Education supports the Education Department, the Dutch Heritage Center preserves the history of the Dutch in the Chicago area, the DeKruyter collection displays founder Arthur DeKruyter’s pastoral library, and the College Archives house documentary records related to the history of Trinity.

-The mission of the Curriculum Materials Center & Center for Special Education (CMC) is to support the Education Department and Adult Studies Education programs by providing educational materials for the use of our teachers in training.
+The mission of the Curriculum Materials Center (CMC) & Center for Special Education (CSPED) is to support the Education Department and Adult Studies Education programs by providing educational materials for the use of our teachers in training.
 The CMC is located on the second floor of the library.
 The CMC’s holdings can be found by searching the library catalog.

 - K-12 textbooks

 - Books for professional educators about Common Core, classroom activities, etc.